shawrie777/eleventy-base-blog/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is my fifth post.
+description: This is a test post.
-date: 2023-01-23
+date: 2018-09-30
-draft: true
+tags: second tag
 ---
-This is a draft post
+This is a test post.